 Learning About Historical Figures with Virtual Reading Activities

-Another great resource for your virtual biography instruction is virtual reading activities in Google Slides.
+Another great resource is virtual reading activities in Google Slides.
 These activities incorporate a variety of content skills.
 Students will be reading, practicing comprehension skills, sorting information, and writing.
 The digital biography activity in the picture is an easy addition!
-In fact, they are already made to be used in your virtual learning environments!
-These sets will include an introduction to biographies and four additional interactive pages to teach about 16 influential figures.
+In fact, they are already made to be used in your virtual learning environments.
+These sets will include an introduction to biographiess.
+They also have four additional interactive pages to teach about 16 influential figures.

 Link: Biography Unit